topicref/topicref.github.io/recipes/coco-choc-chip-toffee-cookies.md

 ### Directions
 1. In a small bowl, combine the flour, baking powder, and salt.
-2. In a large bowl, beat together the coconut oil and sugars until they are light and fluffy.
+2. In a large bowl, beat together the coconut oil and sugars until the mixture is light and fluffy.
 3. Add the eggs one at a time, beating well after each addition.
 4. Mix in the vanilla.
 5. Slowly add the flour mixture to the wet mixture.